-If you want to check to make sure your transactions are correct, go to Reports and click Account Transactions.
-On this report, filter by your bank account, such as checking.
+If you want to make sure your transactions are correct, go to Reports and click Account Transactions (General Ledger).
+On this report, filter by bank account so you're only reviewing one account at a time.

-In Wave, when you move money from one account to another, this is considered a transfer (Learn more about How to create a transfer).
-But, the same debit & credit rules apply.
+In Wave, when you move money from one account to another (like when you pay off your credit card), this is considered a transfer (learn more about how to create a transfer).
+The same debit & credit rules apply.
 If you move money from checking to pay your credit card, it will credit your checking account and debit your credit card.